 Because of health concerns, cemeteries were banned inside Paris beginning in 1786 when the Cimetière des Innocents closed.
 In the early nineteenth century, new cemeteries began to open and replace the closed ones.
 Among the new cemeteries were Montmarte Cemetery in the north, Père Lachaise Cemetery in the east, and Montparnasse Cemetery in the south.

-One well-known person buried at Montparnasse is the celebrated surgeon and gynecologist Jacques Lisfranc de St. Martin.
-St. Martin was buried there in 1847.
-He is known for having pioneered several operations, including removal of the rectum, lithotomy in women, and amputation of the cervix.
+One well-known person buried at Montparnasse Cemetery is the celebrated surgeon and gynecologist Jacques Lisfranc de St. Martin.
+He was buried there in 1847 and is known for having pioneered several operations, including removal of the rectum, lithotomy in women, and amputation of the cervix.
 He also worked as an assistant to Guillaume Dupuytren (a French anatomist and military surgeon) and became Dupuytren’s self-declared rival, whom, Lisfranc freely described in his lectures as “This brigand from over the water.”

 One of the most conspicuous crosses in the Montparnasse Cemetery is that indicating the grave of Sister Rosalie Rendu, who received “the cross of the Legion of Honour in recognition of her unwearied and disinterested labours in the Crimea.”
 Rendu passed away on 7 February 1856 after a brief but acute illness.
 She was always in fragile health made worse by periods of sustained seclusion and a lack of physical exercise.

-Jean-Antoine Houdon, famous for his busts and statues of philosophers, inventors, and political figures of the Enlightenment, died in Paris on 15 July 1828 and was buried at Montparnasse.
-Among his subjects were Voltaire, Marquis de Miromesnil, Denis Diderot, Jacques-Jean Rousseau, and Napoleon Bonaparte, as well as several Americans including George Washington, Paul Jones, Thomas Jefferson, Robert Fulton, and Benjamin Franklin.
+Jean-Antoine Houdon, famous for his busts and statues of philosophers, inventors, and political figures of the Enlightenment, died in Paris on 15 July 1828 and was buried at Montparnasse Cemetery.
+Among his subjects were Voltaire, Marquis de Miromesnil, Denis Diderot, Jacques-Jean Rousseau, and Napoleon Bonaparte, as well as several Americans including George Washington, John Paul Jones, Thomas Jefferson, Robert Fulton, and Benjamin Franklin.

 The celebrated French literary critic, Charles Augustin Sainte-Beuve, died in October of 1869.
 When he saw his end approaching, he forbade priests from attending his bedside, ordered that neither the Academy nor the Senate be at his funeral, and added: